 I found the mosaic tile art fascinating.
 The intricacies of the artwork were amazing.
 I have seen tile murals on walls and also in the bottom of pools.
 This type of design makes a strong statement and is perfect for a commercial application.

 Laser-cut gemstones make a beautiful surface for a countertop.
 The stones are laser cut and formed in a composite slab.
 The polishing brings out the vibrancy of the stones.
 We saw some applications that were backlit with lighting giving an interesting brilliance to the countertop.
 Gem Surfaces is the company that creates these counters.

 Petrified wood material makes up the vanity top and bowl and wall behind it.
 The pieces of stumps are laser cut and put into a composite slab and polished to bring out the former life of the wood.

 Porcelain was definitely the star of the show.
 I love porcelain tile and specify it in almost every job I do.
-Porcelain comes in so many different looks and is a cost savings when compared to marble or wood in most cases.
+Porcelain comes in so many different looks and is a cost-saving when compared to marble or wood in most cases.

 This artist has created his own line of porcelain tiles that were introduced by Porcelanatto at Coverings.

 As I said they can take on many looks.
-My showroom, Patricia Davis Brown Fine Cabinetry, located in Vero Beach Florida offers porcelain that looks just like marble, slate or any other natural stone you can think of and offers great savings on the over all budget for the project.
-If you would like to view our line of porcelain go to www.PDBHomeStore.com .
+You can find porcelain that looks just like marble, slate, or any other natural stone you can think of and offers great savings on the overall budget for the project.

 I fell in love with sandstone at the show.
 Depending on the way the stone was cut it would take on a different character.